Coming to UConn

 Accept or Reject your Credit

-As a UConn student, we recommend that you meet with your academic advisor to decide one of two options for each of your non-degree UConn courses:
+As a UConn student, we recommend that you meet with your academic advisor during your first semester to discuss one of two options for each of your non-degree UConn courses.
+Once you arrive at UConn, your academic advisor's name and contact information can be found in your Student Administration System account.
+Select "Academic Progress & Advising" to view.

 - Accept.
 Elect to move your earned UConn ECE credit to the degree portion of your official undergraduate transcript (which means that you accept the credit)